 If your downloads tend to tick along incredibly slowly and you're wondering why the Warzone update takes so long, here are some things you can try to speed up the next update and get back into Caldera as soon as possible...

-How To Fix My Call Of Duty Slow Download Speed For Warzone
+How To Fix Call Of Duty Slow Download Speed For Warzone

 Before you begin, we'd also make sure that you have every single update ready to download, or start after the next.
-Sometimes, Call of Duty has additional updates that require more searching.
+Sometimes, Call of Duty has additional updates that require more searching and might cause other slow download speed Call of Duty issues.
 You may also want to schedule your Vanguard update, especially if you also suffer from slow download speeds for Call of Duty: Vanguard.

 Close all your games and other applications